oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ??? example "Details"

     - [`Proxy`](Proxy.md): The fee pool, being [`Proxyable`](Proxyable.md), sits behind a `CALL`-style proxy for upgradeability.
-    - [`Synthetix`](Synthetix.md): The fee pool needs the Synthetix address for a onlySynthetix modifer for storing a minters issue and burn events to track their debt % of the system.
+    - [`Oikos`](Synthetix.md): The fee pool needs the Synthetix address for a onlySynthetix modifer for storing a minters issue and burn events to track their debt % of the system.
-    - [`SynthetixState`](SynthetixState.md): The fee pool retrieves the global issuance ratio, and queries the debt ledger directly from the Synthetix state contract.
+    - [`OikosState`](SynthetixState.md): The fee pool retrieves the global issuance ratio, and queries the debt ledger directly from the Synthetix state contract.
-    - [`Synth`](Synth.md): The fee pool, retrieving their addresses from the Synthetix contract, directly burns and issues sUSD when transferring fees.
+    - [`Synth`](Synth.md): The fee pool, retrieving their addresses from the Oikos contract, directly burns and issues sUSD when transferring fees.
 Fees are denominated and paid out in sUSD.
 Synths themselves do not know the fee pool address directly, but ask the fee pool's proxy for its target.
     - [`FeePoolState`](FeePoolState.md): The fee pool state contract holds the details of each user's most recent issuance events: when they issued and burnt synths, and their value.
     - [`FeePoolEternalStorage`](FeePoolEternalStorage): A storage contact that holds the last fee withdrawal time for each account.
     - [`DelegateApprovals`](DelegateApprovals): A storage contract containing addresses to which the right to withdraw fees has been delegated by another account, for example to allow hot wallets to withdraw fees.
     - [`RewardEscrow`](RewardEscrow.md): The contract into which inflationary SNX rewards are paid by the fee pool so that they can be escrowed for a year after being claimed.
     - [`RewardsDistribution`](RewardsDistribution.md): This contract, in the guise of the [`rewardsAuthority`](#rewardsauthority), distributes allocations from the inflationary supply to various recipients.
     - [`Depot`](Depot.md): Allows users to exchange between Synths, SNX, and Ether.
-The Depot uses the fee pool to know what transfer fees were being incurred on its transfers, although the transfer fee has been nil since before [SIP-19](https://sips.synthetix.io/sips/sip-19).
+The Depot uses the fee pool to know what transfer fees were being incurred on its transfers, although the transfer fee has been nil since before [SIP-19](https://sips.oikos.cash/sips/sip-19).

 ---